-The ITC highlights the IAASB's discussions on three priority topics: professional scepticism, quality control and group
+The ITC highlights the IAASB's discussions on three priority topics: professional scepticism, quality control and group audits.
+It intends to facilitate responses on detailed aspects of these three priority topics, including:

-- How the IAASB's auditing and quality control standards currently address various matters. - · Concerns the IAASB has noted about these topics. - Possible actions the IAASB may take in response, including highlighting specific areas in the IAASB's auditing and quality control standards that might be improved to enhance audit quality. - More specific questions the IAASB would like to be answered.
+- · How the IAASB's auditing and quality control standards currently address various matters. - Concerns the IAASB has noted about these topics. - Possible actions the IAASB may take in response, including highlighting specific areas in the IAASB's auditing and quality control standards that might be improved to enhance audit quality. - More specific questions the IAASB would like to be answered.